 When they initially start out, many freelancers will take on low-paying assignments.
 Therefore, it’s critical to be harsh when presenting your freelance work on your CV, excluding any work that doesn’t properly showcase your skills as a freelancer.

 This also applies to any job you did for free for family or friends in the beginning.
-While this type of work is fantastic to include in your portfolio and on your resume as a new freelancer.
+This type of work is fantastic to include in your portfolio and on your resume as a new freelancer.

 Positive metrics are usually a fantastic addition to your resume and can help you land a job.